 A lot of Extraordinary Facility’s work involves a combination of concept development and rapid prototyping.
 I find that the best results emerge when the two processes interweave and evolve together, balancing and strengthening each other.
 The thinking you do with your head is different to the thinking you do with your hands, and together, they add up to more than the sum of their parts.

 This one’s inspired by the mighty Seymour Papert, and his description of the best kind of learning experiences.
-I think it applies to Extraordinary Facility’s working process too.
-Maintaining a balance of rigor and playfulness – being focused and asking tough questions, but leaving room for leaps of imagination – often helps foster more inventive thinking.
+I think it also applies to Extraordinary Facility’s way of working.
+Maintaining a balance of rigor and playfulness – being focused and asking tough questions, but leaving room for tinkering and messing about with an idea – often helps fuel greater leaps of imagination.

 Explain, Elucidate, Enchant

 I stole this one from Maria Popova’s fantastic taxonomy of writing, and try to make sure I follow it at every stage of a project – from the first brief to the final outcome.
 Good design explains itself well.
 It’s clear, legible and honest.
 Great design explains and elucidates – helping us see connections between seemingly separate ideas and experiences.
 The very best design explains, elucidates and enchants.
 It gives us new ways to look at and understand the world, expanding our sense of possibility.